tgaillard1/vertex-ai-vision-setup/README.md

 # Vertex Vision AI
 **- This repo provides a process to perform the following tasks for Vertex AI Vision AI**
-    - Trigger a function from a GCS bucket to transfer videos and images to transfer GCS buckets
-    - Shell script to download files from corresponding GCS buckets on a Compute Engine server
-    - Script to ingest videos via the viactl (Vision SDK) to a Vertex Vision AI stream
-    - Steps to invoke the Person/Face blur to the ingested videos and store in Vision Warehouse
+    **- Trigger a function from a GCS bucket to transfer videos and images to transfer GCS buckets** **- Shell script to download files from corresponding GCS buckets on a Compute Engine server** **- Script to ingest videos via the viactl (Vision SDK) to a Vertex Vision AI stream** **- Steps to invoke the Person/Face blur to the ingested videos and store in Vision Warehouse**

 <img src="https://github.com/tgaillard1/vertex-ai-vision-setup/blob/main/images/overview-vision1.png" alt="Video Push Architecture"/>